-EOG Resources, Inc. (EOG) Management presents at Bernstein Operational Decisions Conference (Transcript)

 BobBrackett

 Fantastic.
 Thank you for that.
-And it's easy place to start would be just on that macro.
+And an easy place to start would be just on that macro.
 And again, I remind investors, your conversation, use the pigeonhole app.
-On the macro, you said you don't expect fundamentals to improve into 2021, maybe just a quick thought on that we don't need to dwell a ton of time on the macro.
+On the macro, you said you don't expect fundamentals to improve into 2021, maybe just a quick thought on that, we don't need to dwell a ton of time on the macro?

 BillyHelms

-So I guess largely, we saw the effects of this lack of demand caused by the virus, and then compounded by the decision by OPEC and Russia and others to flood the market with oil and the result was certainly the focus on the second quarter with extremely low oil prices.
-And we're still continuing to suffer from the buildup of inventory through that.
-So as we think about a balanced market, I think we'd like to think about it is when OPEC is no longer threatened by non-OPEC growth.
-And we see the market come into balance.
-And we expect that to be probably sometime maybe later next year, the second half of next year.
+So I guess, largely resolve the effects of this lack of demand caused by the virus and then compounded by the decision by OPEC and Russia and others to flood the market with oil.
+And the result was certainly the – what we saw in the second quarter with extremely low oil prices, and we're still continuing to suffer from the buildup of inventory through that.

+So as we think about a balanced market, I think, we'd like to think about it is when OPEC is no longer threatened by non-OPEC growth, and we see the market come into balance.
+And we expect that to be probably sometime maybe later next year, the second-half of next year.

-So we see most of the first part and going into the second half of next year, probably being an oversupplied market and then once we see that signal that OPEC is no longer threaten non-OPEC growth.
-There should be room for some growth from the low cost producers and sort of feel like that would mean that we can start accelerating some of our new plays.
+So we see most of the first part and going into the second-half of next year, probably being an oversupplied market.
+And then once we see that signal, that OPEC is no longer threatened by non-OPEC growth.
+There should be room for some growth from the low-cost producers and sort of feel like that would mean that we can start accelerating some of our new plays.

 BobBrackett

 And some folks have asked me about the fact that gas is going to grow faster than oil in the EOG portfolio.
 And that you got the Powder River Basin and Dorado in a sense, a little more visible.
-If you go back, sort of pre-2009 you could argue EOG was in love with natural gas, it traded at a huge premium.
-You had a bunch of it was easy to access.
-You fell out of love with natural gas around them fell in love with oil.
-Are you ambivalent -- are you emotionally neutral at this point or should we read anything into that?
+If you go back, sort of pre-2009, you could argue EOG was in love with natural gas, it traded at a huge premium.
+You had a bunch of it.
+It was easy to access.
+You fell out of love with natural gas around them, fell in love with oil.
+Are you ambivalent -- are you emotionally neutral at this point or should we read anything into that shift?

 BillyHelms

-Oh, it's -- you are exactly right.
-Well, we're in love with this generate returns.
+No, it's -- you are exactly right.
+What we're in love with is this generating returns.
 And so we can do that through investing in oil properties or gas properties, that's what we'll do.
-So the gas property in Dorado just gives us a lot more optionality.
-To think about how to do that we also manage our portfolio, we divested of our assets in the Marcellus and shifted our focus towards Dorado, which is close to the market growth that we see in the US.
+So the gas property in Dorado just gives us a lot more optionality to think about how to do that.
+We also manage our portfolio.
+We divested of our assets in the Marcellus and shifted our focus towards Dorado, which is close to the market growth that we see in the US.
 And that was really a strategic decision to do that.
-And so it just gives us optionality to focus on gas.
-And we see the opportunity to generate the returns that we do.
+And so it just gives us optionality to focus on gas and we see the opportunity to generate the returns that we do.

 BobBrackett

-And if we think about capital allocation, we are a depletions business every day; we're producing oil that we have to replace.
-And if you go back to the late 90s, the industry had sort of more cash than opportunities.
-And we saw consolidation.
-We saw M&A and what not.
-And then Shale came around, and suddenly, we had more opportunities than we had cash.
-But we also had a lot of cash and access to cash, in a sense the premium concept, if go back to the old way to allocate capital across an annual plan, you'd say, let me rack and stack all my opportunities, and I'm just going to keep drilling them out until I get to my corporate hurdle rate, then I'm going to stop and growth is an outcome.
-And effectively with a premium philosophy, you've said, well, that's probably too much, I'm going to pull that back until that individual well, or asset earns a superior cost of capital.
+And if we think about capital allocation, we are a depletions business every day, we're producing oil that we have to replace.
+And if you go back to the late 1990s, the industry had sort of more cash than opportunities and we saw consolidation and we saw M&A and what not.
+And then shale came around, and suddenly, we had more opportunities than we had cash, but we also had a lot of cash and access to cash.

+The – in a sense, the premium concept, if go back to the old way to allocate capital across an annual plan, you'd say, let me rack and stack all my opportunities, and I'm just going to keep drilling them out until I get to my corporate hurdle rate, then I'm going to stop and growth is an outcome.
+And effectively, with the premium philosophy, you've said, “Well, that's probably too much.”
+I'm going to pull that back until that individual well, or asset earns a superior cost of capital.

 So by the time I cascade it to the corporate level, it's beating my hurdle rate.
 So that was a filter you all put on that created a sense of discipline.
-Now talk about that in the context of the 2022 and 2023 plans, what is the governor on that 70% to 80% is that written in stone, is the way premium is just kind of talk about.
+Now talk about that in the context of the 2022 and 2023 plans, what is the governor on that 70% to 80%?
+Is that written in stone the way premium is just kind of talk about?

 BillyHelms

 Okay, sure.
-So yes, I think what I would add to that, so the premium defines the quality of the inventory that we're going to choose to invest in.
-So it has to generate those returns at low prices, or it won't get front end.
-And obviously, we have a lot of this, we don't need more, we need better.
-So stuff that will compete with the top inventories what we're after, in regard to the 70% to 80% that's what we've kind of been doing the last three years because we recognize this as a very, there's a need for a strong balance sheet.
-And certainly, we've tested that this year and certainly benefited from the fact that we shifted that strategy three years ago.
+So yes, I think, what I would add to that, so the premium defines the quality of the inventory that we're going to choose to invest in.
+So it has to generate those returns at low prices, or it won't get funded.
+And obviously, we have a lot of this.
+So we don't need more, we need better.

+So stuff that will compete with the top end of our inventories is what we're after.
+In regard to the 70% to 80%, that's what we've kind of been doing the last three years, because we recognized that there’s a very – there's a need for a strong balance sheet.
+And certainly, we've tested that this year and certainly benefited from the fact that we shifted to that strategy three years ago.

-And so as we look forward, I'd say it's finding the right balance, we want to make sure that we invest in 70% to 80%, protect the balance sheet with a forward look at, okay, once our debt repayment schedule, what's it look like?
-What's a dividend look like?
-And what my opportunities -- when we have to increase the dividend on a go forward basis, and give some cash back to shareholders.
-And then we also take a look at what the future free cash flow could look like, if we continue to lower our cost per unit cost, and then we're on top of that, and really magnify the benefit the free cash flow generation potential of higher volumes and lower cost.
+And so as we look forward, I'd say, it's finding the right balance.
+We want to make sure that we invest in 70% to 80% to protect the balance sheet with a forward look at, okay, when is our debt repayment schedule, what's it look like?
+What's the dividend look like?
+And what might opportunities might we have to increase the dividend on a go-forward basis and give some of that cash back to shareholders.

+And then we also take a look at what the future free cash flow could look like, if we continue to lower our cost per unit cost and then we're on top of that and really magnify the benefit the free cash flow generation potential of higher volumes and lower cost.
 And what does it look like?
-So we're trying to balance the current free cash flow potential of the company with the future free cash flow potential of the company for the longer term.
+So we're trying to balance the current free cash flow potential of the company with the future free cash flow potential of the company for the longer-term.

-So that's kind of a framework, the 78% basket with an 8% to 10% overall number.
-We think that's a happy balance that fits our portfolio, the quality of our portfolio and/ or capital efficiency we're able to achieve.
+So that's kind of a framework, the 78%, fast with an 8% to 10% of oil growth number.
+We think that's a happy balance that fits our portfolio, the quality of our portfolio and/or capital efficiency we're able to achieve.

 BobBrackett

 And then that's sort of 2022 and 2023.
-2021, yes, $3.4 billion in maintenance CapEx which is basically flattish with where we're exiting.
-Now gets you to flattish production.
-Can you talk about how that breaks down across the budget, and maybe what basins are going to grow and what basins are going to shrink in this environment?
+2021, yes, $3.4 billion in maintenance CapEx, which is basically flattish with where we're exiting now gets you to flattish production.
+Can you talk about how that breaks down across the budget?
+And maybe what basins are going to grow and what basins are going to shrink in this environment?

 BillyHelms

 Sure.
-So first of all, the $3.4 billion, our maintenance capital; it is a bare bones maintenance capital plan so there's no investing with in exploration in that plan.
+First of all, the $3.4 billion maintenance capital, it is a bare balance maintenance capital plan.
+So there's no investing with in exploration in that plan.
 There's no investing in ESG improvement projects in that plan.
 So it truly is maintenance capital level.
-So we would be mainly focused on our more active place.
-Obviously, the Delaware basin, Eagle Ford and some in Rockies mainly in the Powder River Basin in those areas.
-So as we see all processes develop here towards the end of the year and what level we're at, we may choose to spend a little bit more money to fund projects that ultimately would improve the go forward look of the company.
+So we would be mainly focused on our more active plays.
+Obviously, the Delaware Basin, the Eagle Ford and some in the – in Rockies, mainly in the Powder River Basin in those areas.

+So as we see oil prices develop here towards the end of the year and what level we're at, we may choose to spend a little bit more money to fund projects that ultimately would improve the go-forward look of the company.

-So if it's bolting on some exploration, acreage in sort of this new place we're looking at, the opportunities to continue that effort, or maybe help lower emissions in some of the ESG related projects, we have initiatives; we have in the company.
+So if it's bolting on some exploration, acreage in sort of these new plays, we're looking at the opportunities to continue that effort, or maybe help lower emissions in some of the ESG-related projects, we have initiatives we have in the company.
 So we'll be looking at those kinds of opportunities.
 But it all depends on what our outlook is for commodity prices going into next year.

 BobBrackett

 If I think about the 2020 plan, 95% of it was conventional, right?
 It's drilling facilities, gathering and whatnot.
-So maybe there's another 5% or 10% that could come in or out on the ESG exploration opportunistic side.
+So maybe there's another 5% or 10% that could come in or out on the ESG exploration opportunistic side?

 BillyHelms